yggdrasil-network/yggdrasil-network.github.io/installation-linux-deb.md

 sitemap: true
 ---

-# Installing on Debian, Ubuntu, elementaryOS
+# Installing on Debian, Ubuntu, elementaryOS, Linux Mint and similar

+**These instructions apply to any Debian-based distribution with `systemd`.**

 Yggdrasil is supported on Debian Linux.
 Debian binary packages exist to simplify the installation of Yggdrasil.
 These will also work on any Debian-based distribution, e.g. elementaryOS.

-## Package install from an Aptitude repository
+## Package install from the S3 repository

 To start with, import the repository key to your `gpg` keyring and export it to your `apt` keyring: